mesrikanthreddy/docs/content/engine/install/_index.md

 - Some Linux distros provide a package of Docker Engine through their package repositories.
-These packages are built and maintained by the Linux distro's package maintainers and may have differences in configuration or built from modified source code.
-Docker isn't involved in releasing these packages and you should report any bugs or issues involving these packages to your Linux distro's issue tracker.
+These packages are built and maintained by the Linux distro's package maintainers and may have differences in configuration or are built from modified source code.
+Docker isn't involved in releasing these packages, and you should report any bugs or issues involving these packages to your Linux distro's issue tracker.

 Docker provides [binaries](binaries.md) for manual installation of Docker Engine.
-These binaries are statically linked and you can use them on any Linux distro.
+These binaries are statically linked, and you can use them on any Linux distro.

 ## Release channels

 Docker Engine has two types of update channels, **stable** and **test**:

 * The **Stable** channel gives you the latest versions released for general availability.
-* The **Test** channel gives you pre-release versions that are ready for testing before general availability.
+* The **Test** channel gives you pre-release versions ready for testing before general availability.

 Use the test channel with caution.
 Pre-release versions include experimental and